1. Which woman served as a U.S. senator?

 C. Maya Angelou

-1. B, Carol Mosely-Braun made history in 1992 when she was elected to the U.S. Senate, becoming the first, and thus far only, black female senator.
+Answers:1.
+B, Carol Mosely-Braun made history in 1992 when she was elected to the U.S. Senate, becoming the first Black woman senator.

 2. C, Rita Dove was poet laureate from 1993 to 1995.